wkcho99/Escape-from-tech-neck/README.md

 # Abstract
   ![Flowchart](images/flowchart_hci.png)
 Our application's flow chart is like this.
-(SOME EXPLANATION WILL BE ADDED)
+First, the user supplies the frontend with a photo of themselves, which is done automatically every 5 seconds.
+Then The frontend sends this picture to the backend, which then inputs it into our AI model.
+Our AI model then calculates the users posture, and sends this result to the backend, which forwards it to the frontend.
+Finally, the frontend informs the user, if they have a bad posture.

 # AI
 Input data for model is photos of people's postures and labels for it.